 9. Increase your discounts throughout the day

 Big-ticket items, like furniture, are harder to sell on Black Friday because the shopping event notoriously promotes impulse purchases (and it's much harder to justify an impulse purchase on, say, a new sofa or car).
-Burrow sweetens the deal by increasing their discounts throughout the day.
+Burrow sweetens the deal by offering a sliding scale on its Black Friday discounts.
 The more a shopper spends, the more money they save.
 Simple!

 If you sell big-ticket items, consider offering a sliding scale for a limited time to encourage new shoppers to invest more.